sebastien-zhou/documentation-ia-product/documentation/igrc-platform/add-ons/add-ons.md

 ## Overview

-A dedicated facet management tool has been included in iGRC.
+A dedicated facet management tool has been included in iGRCanalytics.
 It can be used to:

 - List all available facets
 - List all installed facets